p-lange/Clockworld/Rules/WEAPONS.md

 ### Ranged Weapon Properties
 Property | Description
 ---- | ----
-Spread | Long Range doesn't increase DC, instead reduces damage by (2) grades Silent | Using the weapon doesn't reveal your actions or location to others if you are sneaking.
+Spread | Long Range doesn't increase DC, instead downgrades Injury Die by (2) steps (example: d4 to d8).
+Silent | Using the weapon doesn't reveal your actions or location to others if you are sneaking.
 Jam | If you roll the Jam value on your Attack, the firearm becomes non-functional until you un-jam it as an Action.